mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

     * New hook for ammo: `(ModItem/GlobalItem).OnConsumedAsAmmo`.
     * New hooks for ammo **selection**: `(ModItem/GlobalItem).CanChooseAmmo` and `(ModItem/GlobalItem).CanBeChosenAsAmmo`
 * `(ModNPC/GlobalNPC).OnCatchNPC`: Now has additional context and is no longer used to modify the item the caught NPC is turned into. to modify the caught NPC's item, use `OnSpawn` and check if the source `is EntitySource_CatchEntity`.

+### Autoload
+Autoloading and type structure of classes within tML have changed.
+Classes implementing `ILoadable` are now autoloaded.
+The most notable implementation is the `ModType` class, which is used for all ModX and GlobalX classes, unifying various behavior.
+Previous `Autoload` hooks have been replaced with `IsLoadingEnabled(Mod)` and the `Autoload` attribute:
+* `IsLoadingEnabled` allows for simple "can be loaded or not" behavior (i.e. config)
+* `Autoload` attribute for classes, which can be supplied with `true/false` (allowing you to choose to manually add and control content using `Mod.AddContent` elsewhere), and `ModSide` (allowing creation of side-specific content, i.e. `ModGore`, which is clientside)
+* `ModLoader.Mod.AddItem(string, ModItem)`, `ModLoader.Mod.AddProjectile(string, ModProjectile)` and other similar methods -> `ModLoader.Mod.AddContent(ILoadable)`, with the name now being specified through the `Name` property on the `ILoadable`

+//TODO more detailed porting notes for parameters in old Autoload hook, and how to add content manually now

 ## tModLoader .NET Upgrade
 {Some info on .NET5 and AnyCPU targetting}